kubewarden/docs/docs/reference/spec/host-capabilities/06-kubernetes.md

 Internally, the SDKs rely on these functions exposed by the policy host environment:

-- `list_resources_by_namespace` : Given a resource type and a namespace, list all the resources of that type that are defined inside of it.
+- `list_resources_by_namespace` : Given a resource type and a namespace, list all the resources of that type that are defined in it.
 This cannot be used to list cluster-wide resources, like `Namespace`.
 - `list_resources_all`: Given a resource type, list all the resources of that type that are defined inside the whole cluster.
 This can be used to list cluster-wide resources, like `Namespace`.